Keyfactor/aws-secretsmanager-orchestrator/README.md

 ## Defining Certificate Stores

-The AWS Secrets Manager   Integration Universal Orchestrator extension implements 3 Certificate Store Types, each of which implements different functionality.
+The AWS Secrets Manager Universal Orchestrator extension implements 3 Certificate Store Types, each of which implements different functionality.
 Refer to the individual instructions below for each Certificate Store Type that you deemed necessary for your use case from the installation section.

 <details><summary>AwsSecretsManager PEM (AWSSMPEM)</summary>